 Imagine your photo is divided into 3s, horizontally and vertically.
 Where the points meet are the points of interest in a photo.
 This means you place items of interest on these points or along the lines.
 It certainly makes photos more interesting and I find photos with items placed off centre (in one third of the photo) generally work well.
 Despite wondering what all the fuss is about, the rule of thirds is a useful guide when thinking about composition.

 If you have an iPhone you can activate the grid function by going to settings > camera > grid.

-Kayte from Simple and Season has an excellent post on branding and tropes, you can find it here.
+Kayte from Simple and Season has an excellent post on branding and tropes.